getify/You-Dont-Know-JS/types & grammar/ch4.md

 Really the only other reasonable `number` value that empty strings or whitespace strings could coerce to is the `NaN`.
 But would that *really* be better?
 The comparison `" " == NaN` would of course fail, but it's unclear that we'd have really *fixed* any of the underlying concerns.

-Type conversions **always** have corner cases, in any language -- nothing specifically to do with coercion.
-The issues here are about second-guessing a certain set of corner cases, but that's not a salient argument against the greater coercion mechanism.
 The chances that a real-world JS program fails because `0 == "\n"` are awfully rare, and such corner cases are easy to avoid.

+Type conversions **always** have corner cases, in any language -- nothing specific to coercion.
+The issues here are about second-guessing a certain set of corner cases (and perhaps rightly so!?), but that's not a salient argument against the overall coercion mechanism.

-Bottom line: almost any crazy coercion between *normal values* (not intentionally tricky `valueOf()` or `toString()` hacks as earlier) will boil down to the short seven-item list of gotcha coercions we've identified above.
+Bottom line: almost any crazy coercion between *normal values* that you're likely to run into (aside from intentionally tricky `valueOf()` or `toString()` hacks as earlier) will boil down to the short seven-item list of gotcha coercions we've identified above.

 To contrast against these 24 likely suspects for coercion gotchas, consider another list like this: